-

 Dr.Kayla Collins

 Dr. Kayla grew up in the small town of Lewisporte, Newfoundland with a younger sister and brother.
 Kayla attended Memorial University where she completed her Chemistry Degree.
 While there she worked at an animal shelter and a medical research laboratory.
 From there she headed to the Atlantic Veterinary College and graduated in 2013.
 Kayla joined our team to cover a maternity leave and we are happy that she has become a permanent member.
-Kayla's family includes her partner, Derrick, his son and their daughter as well as several pets.
-She has two snakes, two cats, a dog and a Leopard Gecko.
+Kayla's family includes her partner, Derrick, his son and their daughter as well as a cat, a dog and a Leopard Gecko.
 Her days are busy looking after her young daughter but in her spare time she volunteers with the Cobequid Wildlife Rehabilitation Centre and she also loves to read.

 -